Maruinyork/Maruinyork/README.md

 - 👩‍🎓 I have a degree in economics
 - 🔈 I speak fluent english
 - 👀 I’m interested in sports, friendship, travelling, history, economy, finances, programming,
+- 💻 I program in Linux & Windows
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: https://www.linkedin.com/in/maria-jaureguiber/
 - PORTFOLIO:  https://maruinyork-portfolio.netlify.app/